wal-g/wal-g/docs/STORAGES.md

 * `S3_SKIP_VALIDATION`

 By default wal-g validates s3 credentials before work.
-If you want to desable validation, set this setting to false.
+If you want to desable validation, set this setting to true.

 GCS
 -----------